 Maryland imposes a franchise tax on the net earnings of financial institutions in lieu of the Maryland Corporate Income Tax.
 The rate is 7 percent of allowable net earnings.
 Financial institutions are not subject to personal property taxes except on property leased to others.
-As of 1998, financial institutions are taxed under the corporate franchise tax rate of 7 percent.
+Financial institutions are taxed under the corporate franchise tax rate of 7 percent.